Skip to main content

 (NIH, 2021)

-Meal planning for toddlers and preschoolers can take skill and patience.
-Toddlers in particular are prone to reject foods that add variety to their diet.
-Parents are advised that young children require morning, afternoon, and bedtime snacks to ensure a ready source of glycogen (ADA, 2017a).
-However, very young children may not complete a meal or snack, which makes it extremely difficult for parents of children with T1D to safely dose insulin prior to meal times.
-In these instances, rapid-acting insulin analogs given after a meal are recommended.
-Parents are instructed to determine the insulin dose based on what the child actually ate (ADA, 2017a).
+Toddlers and preschoolers require morning, afternoon, and bedtime snacks to ensure a ready source of glycogen.
+However, very young children may not complete a meal or snack, which makes it extremely difficult to safely dose insulin prior to meal times.
+In these instances, rapid-acting insulin analogs given after a meal are recommended, with the insulin dose based on what the child actually ate (Childs et al., 2017).

-For school-age children, medical nutritional therapy must take into account meals at school, afterschool events, sporting activities, parties, eating out, sleepovers at friends’ houses, the child’s changing food tastes, etc. (ADA, 2017a).
-Clinicians encourage parents and school-age children to work together to develop meal plans, assisting children to acquire the skills they need to become more independent by learning about carbohydrate counting and planning their own food choices and portion sizes.
+For school-age children, medical nutritional therapy must take into account meals at school, afterschool events, sporting activities, parties, eating out, sleepovers at friends’ houses, the child’s changing food tastes, and so forth (Childs et al., 2017).
+Parents and school-age children are encouraged to develop meal plans together, in part to help children acquire the skills to become more independent by learning about carbohydrate counting and planning their own food choices and portion sizes.

-Adolescents can be more involved in their own care by monitoring their carbohydrate intake and individualizing their meal plan based on greater awareness of their food preferences (ADA, 2020a).
+Adolescents can be more involved in their own care by monitoring their carbohydrate intake and individualizing their meal plan based on greater awareness of their food preferences (ADA, 2024a).

 Sick-Day Planning

-It is important for children with diabetes and their parents to understand how illness, including minor colds and infections, affects diabetes.
-Having a practical and workable plan for sick-day management is essential and must be put in place as soon as diabetes is diagnosed.
-This also reduces fear and anxiety for the child and their parents (ADA, 2017a).
+Having a practical and workable plan for sick-day management is essential and must be put in place as soon as diabetes is diagnosed (Childs et al., 2017).

 Important elements of a sick-day plan include: